kellenks/WLreports/README.md

 - That's it!

 ### Notes
-- Because of privacy concerns, the twin_data and clinic_data CSV files are empty and are included only for presentation purposes.
-For first time use, delete then drop files given over email (with same name)
+- The twin_data and clinic_data CSV files are empty and are included only for presentation purposes.
+For first time use, delete then drop files given over email.